-Under Pathways to Well-Being, all children entering the CFWB system receive a mental health screening conducted by CFWB and based upon need, are part of a collaborative, youth and family-centered teaming process, referred to as the Child and Family Team (CFT).
-There is a distinction between a CFT and a CFT meeting.
+- Under Pathways to Well-Being, all children entering the CFWB system receive a mental health screening conducted by CFWB and based upon need, are part of a collaborative, youth and family-centered teaming process, referred to as the Child and Family Team (CFT). - There is a distinction between a CFT and a CFT meeting.
 The CFT consists of people identified to ensure the youth has access to appropriate mental health and supportive services to promote safety, permanency, and well-being.
-The CFT, including the Intensive Care Coordinator, makes individualized determinations of each child/youth's need for Intensive Care Coordination (ICC) and Intensive Home-Based Services (IHBS), based on strengths/needs and reassesses the strengths and needs of child/youth's, and their families, at least every 90 days and as needed.
+The CFT, including the Intensive Care Coordinator, makes individualized determinations of each child/youth's need for Intensive Care Coordination (ICC) and Intensive Home-Based Services (IHBS), based on strengths/needs and reassesses the strengths and needs of child/youths, and their families, at least every ninety (90) days and as needed.
 The CFT meeting is just one way in which the team members communicate.
-The team composition is guided by the youth and family's needs and preferences.
-For youth Eligible for Enhanced Services (Subclass), the initial CFT meeting must occur within 30 days of determining eligibility and follow up CFT meetings shall be conducted at a minimum of every 90 days.

-The CFT meeting process is initiated through completion of the CFT Meeting Referral Form, which is sent to the CFT Meeting Facilitation Program, unless the provider has been granted written COR approval to facilitate their own CFT meetings.
-The BHS provider maintains a copy of the CFT Meeting Referral Form in the hybrid medical record chart.
-If the BHS provider did not initiate the CFT Meeting Referral Form, they request a copy of the form from the CFT meeting facilitator.
-Following a CFT meeting, the CFT Meeting Facilitation Program is responsible for all members of the team receiving a copy of the Child and Family Team Meeting Progress Summary and Action Plan which includes specific action steps and timelines developed for the team members.
-If the provider has a COR-approved exemption from utilizing the CFT Meeting Facilitation Program, the BHS clinician is responsible for all members of the team receiving a copy of the CFT Meeting Summary and Action Plan.
-There are some circumstances in which CFWB facilitates CFT meetings and when this occurs and the provider attends, the CFWB facilitator is responsible for ensuring all members receive a copy of the Child and Family Team Meeting Summary and Action Plan.
-The clinician also completes the Child and Family Team Meeting Note which focuses on the elements associated with CFT meetings and is utilized for documenting all CFT Meetings, including Wraparound CFT meetings.
-When entering Child and Family Team (CFT) meetings, clinicians will select the service indicator of "T- CFT Meeting" in the "Provided To" field for documenting the CFT meeting.

-The CFT is comprised of the following members (Mindicates mandatory member):
+The team composition is guided by the youth and family's needs and preferences. - For children or youth who are receiving ICC, IHBS, or TFC, a CFT meeting must occur as needed, but at least every ninety (90) days. - The CFT meeting process is initiated through completion of the CFT Meeting Referral Form, which is sent to the CFT Meeting Facilitation Program, unless the provider has been granted written COR approval to facilitate their own CFT meetings. - The BHS provider maintains a copy of the CFT Meeting Referral Form in the hybrid medical record chart.
+If the BHS provider did not initiate the CFT Meeting Referral Form, they request a copy of the form from the CFT meeting facilitator. - Following a CFT meeting, the CFT Meeting Facilitation Program is responsible for all members of the team receiving a copy of the Child and Family Team Meeting Progress Summary and Action Plan which includes specific action steps and timelines developed for the team members.
+If the provider has a COR-approved exemption from utilizing the CFT Meeting Facilitation Program, the BHS clinician is responsible for all members of the team receiving a copy of the CFT Meeting Summary and Action Plan. - There are some circumstances in which CFWB facilitates CFT meetings and when this occurs and the provider attends, the CFWB facilitator is responsible for ensuring all members receive a copy of the Child and Family Team Meeting Summary and Action Plan.
+The clinician also completes a service note in the EHR using the TCM/ICC procedure code. - The CFT is comprised of the following members (Mindicates mandatory member): - o Child/youth/TAY^M - o Family/caregiver^M - o CWS social worker^M

-• Child/youth/TAY^M

-- Family/caregiver^M

-- CWS social worker^M

-- BHS provider^M

-- Probation^M (when youth is a ward of the court)

-- Tribal Members (When applicable)

-- Court Appointed Special Advocate (CASA) M (When assigned by a judge)

-- Natural supports

-- Education and Other Formal Supports

-All youth that are Eligible for Enhanced Services (Subclass) will have a Care Coordinator.

-BHS and CFWB will work together to identify the Care Coordinator who will take the lead in identifying CFT members with input from the youth/family.
+- BHS provider^M - o Probation^M (when youth is a ward of the court) - o Tribal Members (When applicable) - o Court Appointed Special Advocate (CASA) M (When assigned by a judge) - Natural supports - Education and Other Formal Supports - All youth who receive Enhanced Services will have a Care Coordinator. - o BHS and CFWB will work together to identify the Care Coordinator who will take the lead in identifying CFT members with input from the youth/family.
 The Care Coordinator is also responsible for adherence to CFT meeting requirements, timelines, and referrals to the CFT Meeting Facilitation Program.
-A Care Coordinator serves as the single point of accountability to ensure that medically necessary services are accessed, coordinated, and delivered in a strength-based, individualized, family/youth driven and culturally and linguistically relevant manner and that services and supports are guided by the needs of the youth.
+A Care Coordinator serves as the single point of accountability to ensure that medically necessary services are accessed, coordinated, and delivered in a strength-based, individualized, family/youth driven and culturally and linguistically relevant manner and that services and supports are guided by the needs of the youth